bsnAndras/gfa-wanderer/Specifications.md

 - 🟩Every character has a (max and current) health point (HP), a defend (DP) and strike point (SP).
-- 🟥These values can change during the game.
+- 🟩These values can change during the game.
 - 🟥When a character's health point is 0 or below, it is dead.
   - 🟥It disappears from the area.
   - 🟥If its the hero, it is the end of the game.